 \section{Linearly full harmonic maps of the two-dimensional sphere to the four-dimensional sphere of degree less than 6.}

 In this section we summarize known results for linearly full harmonic maps $S^{2}\rightarrow S^{4}$ of degree less than 6.
 In this case we have groups $PSp(2,\mathbb{C})$ and $PSL(2,\mathbb{C})$ acting on the spaces $HHol_{d}^{LF}(\mathbb{C}P^{3})$ by postcomposition and precomposition respectively.
-Note that these groups are path-connected \cite{key-10}.
-For the beginning we provide a usefull lemma from \cite{key-6}. \begin{lem} \textup{\cite{key-6}} The group $PSp(2,\mathbb{C})$ acts transitively on $\mathbb{C}P^{3}$ and the stabilizer of the point $[1,0,0,0]^{t}$ consists of the matrices of the form
+Note that these groups are path-connected \citep{key-10}.
+For the beginning we provide a useful lemma from \citep{key-6}. \begin{lemma} \textup{\citep{key-6}} The group $PSp(2,\mathbb{C})$ acts transitively on $\mathbb{C}P^{3}$ and the stabilizer of the point $[1,0,0,0]^{t}$ consists of the matrices of the form